Transitionless-based shortcuts for the fast and robust generation of W states: Using STAP to fast generate a state

 Different from the two methods (adiabatic scheme and Zeno scheme) mentioned above, we start from finding a Hamiltonian $H(t)$ which is related to $H_{0}(t)$ to fast generate a $W$ state via STAP.
 The key point to construct shortcuts for a system governed by $H_{0}(t)$ is to find out a Hamiltonian $H(t)$ which drives the instantaneous eigenstates $\{|\Psi_{m}\rangle\}$ ($m=0,1,2,3,4$) of $H_{0}(t)$ exactly.
 Known from Berry's general transitionless tracking algorithm \cite{MVBJpa09}, the Hamiltonian $H(t)$ can be reverse engineered from $H_{0}(t)$.
 And disregarding the effect of phases, the simplest Hamiltonian $H(t)$ is derived in form of

-However, it seems impossible to directly design such Hamiltonian from $H_{0}(t)$ according to eq. (\ref{eq1-3}) because mathematically solving eq. (\ref{eq2-1}) seems an outstanding challenge.
-Therefore, in light of QZD, we first simplify the whole system in to an effective subsystem whose Hamiltonian is the same as eq. (\ref{eq1b-4}).
-But different from the Zeno method, in this section, $\Omega_{1}$ and $\Omega_{s}$ are two time-dependent parameters.
-Then the instantaneous eigenstates of $H_{Z}(t)$ is
+However, it seems impossible to directly design such Hamiltonian from $H_{0}(t)$ according to eq. (\ref{eq1-3}) because the eigenstates $\{|\Psi_{m}\rangle\}$ given by solving the intrinsic equation $H_{0}|\Psi_{m}(t)\rangle=E_{m}(t)|\Psi_{m}(t)\rangle$ are very complex such that mathematically solving eq. (\ref{eq2-1}) seems an outstanding challenge.
+So here we make a limiting condition $\Omega_{1},\Omega_{2},\Omega_{3}\ll\lambda$ to simplify the calculation.
+Under this condition, by substituting the instantaneous eigenstates $\{|\Psi_{m}\rangle\}$ of $H_{0}$ in eq. (\ref{eq1-3}) into eq. (\ref{eq2-1}), we obtain the Hamiltonian that exactly drives the eigenstates of $H_{Z}(t)$